Emerging markets face Fed meeting forewarned, inadequately armed

 The fly in the ointment could be China, which in previous Fed tightening cycles wasn’t such a big source of global growth and demand.

-“An emerging market relief rally won’t come unless there is a clear sign that Chinese growth is stabilizing, whether the Fed hikes or not,” said Salman Ahmed, global fixed-income strategist at Lombard Odier in London.

-Additional reporting by Claire Milhench and Sujata Rao-Coverley in London, Nichola Saminather in Singapore, Umesh Desai in Hong Kong; Editing by Will Waterman
+“An emerging market relief rally won’t come unless there is a clear sign that Chinese growth is stabilising, whether the Fed hikes or not,” said Salman Ahmed, global fixed-income strategist at Lombard Odier in London.
+(Additional reporting by Claire Milhench and Sujata Rao-Coverley in London, Nichola Saminather in Singapore, Umesh Desai in Hong Kong; Editing by Will Waterman)